duvitech/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 64-73)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 64-68)

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 58).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (model.py line 58) and cropping layer (model.py line 61).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model does not contains dropout layers in order to reduce overfitting since it did not seem to be necessary.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting visually by the results.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning